 Volumetric weight is used in the courier and logistics industry to calculate how much space an item is going to take up in the courier's network and how much weight that would physically represent.
-Quite simply, if your item is light in weight but large in size and therefore takes up a load of room in the courier's van's and aircraft when being moved about, the cost charged will reflect this.
+Quite simply, if your item is light in weight but large in size, and therefore takes up a lot of room in the courier's van or aircraft, the cost charged will reflect this.

 height x length x width in CM divided by for example 5000.

 Using the above as a guide, if your item was 60x20x30cm and weighed 5kg then its volumetric weight would be 7.2kg and this is what your quote would represent.
 The division figures are different across various different couriers but in general somewhere between 4000 and 6000 is used.

 The courier will compare the volumetric weight to the actual physical weight of a parcel and charge whichever is the greater of the two.
 This is known as the invoiced/chargeable weight.

 To make things simple for our customers, we have incorporated all of these factors into our quote engine.

 When you book with Parcel Monkey, as long as you enter the accurate dimensions of your parcel into our courier quote form, along with the correct parcel weight and delivery destination, you can be sure of an accurate quote.